 -Frances Farmer, actress.

-Aristotle elaborates on the kinds of things we seek in proper friendship, suggesting that the proper basis for these loyalties is objective: those who share our dispositions, who bear no grudges, who seek what we do, who are temperate, and just, who admire us appropriately as we admire them, and so forth.
-This type of love could not emanate from those who are aggressive in manner and personality, quarrelsome, gossips, who are unjust, and so forth.
+objective: those who share our dispositions, who bear no grudges, who seek what we do, who are temperate, and just, who admire us appropriately as we admire them, and so forth.
+This type of love could not emanate from those who are aggressive in manner and personality, quarrelsome, gossips, who are unjust, and so forth."All love that has not friendship for its base is like a mansion built upon the sand."

 -Ella Wheeler Wilcox, poet.